Overhill: Production

-Set and largely shot over four days in 2011 in the village of Pendeen in Cornwall, and featuring many local actors, it was completed for just £600.
+Set in the village of Pendeen in Cornwall, and largely shot over four days in 2011, featuring many local actors, it was completed for just £600.

 Release

 The film had its worldwide premiere at the East End Film Festival on Thursday 27 June 2013, followed by a question-and-answer session with director Will Hutchinson, writer Leo Whetter and Guardian journalist David Stubbs.